 “Twenty years ago, implants were commonly hard-shell silicone with a liquid silicone interior,” explains Tuscon, AZ plastic surgeon Raman C. Mahabir, MD.
 “Imagine honey leaking out into the body…it’s sticky and it gets everywhere, including the instruments.
 It was nearly impossible to remove it all.”

 While silicone itself doesn’t present direct harm to the body, being unable to clean all of it after a rupture was an issue.
-The leaking silicone often prompted a painful response: capsular contracture.
+The leaking silicone often prompted capsular contracture, which could be painful.

 “Capsular contracture involves the formation of excess scar tissue around the implant,” explains Grand Rapids, MI plastic surgeon Bradley Bengtson, MD.
 “It’s not a matter of the body rejecting the implant, but rather the body’s response to the implant, creating a barrier around it.”